Generic eigenstate preparation via measurement-based purification: Preparation of entanglement

-The target state is not unique in our framework, which is determined by the formulation of the purification operator.
-For the basic condition in Eq.~(\ref{PurificationCondition}), one can follow three main ideas to design the purification operator for a desired target state: (i) $Q=\sum_k'a_k|\Psi_{\rm target}\rangle\langle\Psi_k|$, collecting the transitions from all the other eigenstates to the target state; (ii) $Q=\sum_k'a_k|\Psi_k\rangle\langle\Psi_{k+1}|$, building transitions between every pair of neighboring states ordered in a certain way, e.g., the annihilation operator of a resonator; (iii) $Q=\sum_k'a_k|\Psi_k\rangle\langle\Psi_k|$, mapping all the other eigenstates to themselves, i.e., a collection of projective operators.
+The target state is arbitrary in our framework.
+Based on the basic condition in Eq.~(\ref{PurificationCondition}), three main recipes can be followed to design the purification operator for a desired target state: (i) $Q=\sum_k'a_k|\Psi_{\rm target}\rangle\langle\Psi_k|$, collecting the transitions from all the other eigenstates to the target state; (ii) $Q=\sum_k'a_k|\Psi_k\rangle\langle\Psi_{k+1}|$, building transitions between every pair of neighboring states ordered in a certain way, e.g., the annihilation operator of a resonator; (iii) $Q=\sum_k'a_k|\Psi_k\rangle\langle\Psi_k|$, mapping all the other eigenstates to themselves, i.e., a collection of projective operators.
 Here $a_k$'s are arbitrary and nonvanishing coefficients.

 For the two-qubit system in Eq.~(\ref{SystemHam}), all the eigenstates in Eq.~(\ref{BellEigenstates}) could be prepared via the measurement-based purification.
 The purification performance as well as the purification operators could be efficiently simulated in digital quantum circuits~\cite{51QubitsMeasurementVQE}.
-We here follow the third idea of the preceding discussion to demonstrate the purification process, which avoids setting up transitions among unwanted states and those towards the target state.
+We here follow the third recipe in the preceding discussion to demonstrate the purification process, which avoids setting up transitions among unwanted states and those towards the target state.
 And for simplicity, we suppose all the self-projectors are the same in weight.
 Then the purification operators for the eigenstates in Eq.~(\ref{BellEigenstates}) could be constructed as

-Figure~\ref{Fig:AllEigenStates} shows the population dynamics about four eigenstates of Hamiltonian~(\ref{SystemHam}) with various target states whose purification operators are given by Eq.~(\ref{fourQ}).
+Figure~\ref{Fig:AllEigenStates} demonstrates the population dynamics about the four eigenstates of Hamiltonian~(\ref{SystemHam}) with various target states, whose purification operators could be given by Eq.~(\ref{fourQ}).
 It is found that the system can be prepared as the desired target eigenstates within $M=50$ rounds of free evolution and measurement.
-They are ended with a state-fidelity over $F=0.98$ and a success probability over $P_s=25\%$.
-The populations over the unwanted states decrease gradually to zero at almost the same rate.
+They are ended with a fidelity over $F=0.98$ and a success probability over $P_s=25\%$.
+The populations over the unwanted states decrease gradually to zero with almost the same rate.
 The general purification operator in Eq.~(\ref{fourQ}) can involve with many-body interactions, when the target state is a multi-particle entangled state or the system eigenstructure becomes degenerate.
 In the following section, it is shown that our framework could be still efficient if initially the target state is the only occupied one in its degenerate subspace.